Fire and rescue services

 Switzerland has low levels of serious crime.

-Petty crime, bag snatching and pickpocketing are increasing.
-They're most common on public transport and in tourist areas.
+Petty crime, bag snatching, and pickpocketing are increasing.
+It regularly happens on public transport and in tourist areas.

 Thieves may steal your belongings when your vehicle is unattended or stopped in traffic.

 Tourists are a target for robbery:

 Crime rates increase in peak tourist seasons around summer and Christmas.

 Criminals may operate at events with a large number of foreign visitors.

 Thieves often work in pairs.
 One may distract you while the other steals from you.

 You may be at risk of cyber-based threats during overseas travel to any country.
 Digital identity theft is a growing concern.
 Your devices and personal data can be compromised, especially if you're connecting to Wi-Fi, using or connecting to shared or public computers, or to Bluetooth.